Aththas/Configure-RHEL-for-CIS-Benchmark/9 - Network Related Kernel Runtime Parameters for Hosts and Routers/Martian Packets.md

 ### Filtering:

 Firewalls and routers can be set up to filter out Martian packets, preventing them from propagating through the network.

+## Summary:
+**Martian Packets**: Imagine letters in your mailbox with weird addresses like "Mars" or "123 Fake Street."
+They shouldn't be there because those addresses don’t exist or aren’t supposed to be used.

+**Why They're Bad**: These weird letters can mess up your mail sorting and might be sent by bad people trying to cause trouble.

+**How to Deal with Them**: Keep an eye out for these strange letters and throw them away before they cause problems.
+Set up rules to catch them automatically.